mendix/docs/refguide7/monitoring-mendix-runtime.md

 ---
-title: "Monitoring - Mendix Runtime"
+title: "Monitoring Mendix Runtime"
 space: "Mendix 7 Reference Guide"
-category: "Proactive Maintenance"
+category: "Runtime"
+description: "This page describes the supported Mendix Runtime monitoring actions."
+tags: "runtime, json"
 ---
 The Mendix Runtime monitoring actions can be called by sending a JSON request to the admin handler.
 This is accomplished by sending a request to the admin port which is specified in the application configuration.
 The JSON request should be accompanied by a base64 encoded monitoring password (the password should also be specified in the application configuration) and put in the request header "X-M2EE-Authentication".
 The content type of the request should be "application/json".

 Read the next sections to find out which monitoring actions are supported.

-## Current executions
+## Current Executions

 **Request**